iranianpep/botonomous/README.md

 ![](https://ajaxlivesearch.com/img/slack-slash.png)

 ## Getting Started
-The documentation and installation guide can be found [here](https://github.com/iranianpep/slackbot/wiki).
+The documentation and installation guide can be found [here](https://github.com/iranianpep/slackbot/wiki) or you can go straight to [Getting Started](https://github.com/iranianpep/slackbot/wiki/Getting-Started).

 ## Reporting security issues
 To report any security vulnerabilities, please drop me an email at ehsan.abb@gmail.com and do NOT report it on GitHub.